OwOCR Setup Guide

 -rt, --reorder_textRegroup and reorder text instead of using OCR engine order

--f, --furigana_filterFilter furigana from Japanese text (requires -rt)
+-f, --furigana_filterFilter furigana from Japanese text (enabled by default for Japanese)

 -of, --output_formatOutput format: text (default) or json (includes coordinates)